-In a medically supervised setting such as Blueprints for Recovery, a team of highly trained medical professionals is available throughout the detox process to ensure your safety.
+In a medically supervised setting such as The PAC Program, a team of highly trained medical professionals is available throughout the detox process to ensure your safety.
 While detoxing, they will continuously monitor vital signs and potentially administer medications to help manage the severity of symptoms.
 Trying to detox from heroin without supervision or “cold turkey” is often unsuccessful as withdrawal symptoms become too difficult to manage, and relapse usually occurs.

 Once detox is complete, your treatment team will work with you to determine the best direction for your treatment plan.
 For some, medication-assisted treatment (MAT) using substances that block the effects of heroin is beneficial.
 However, medication-assisted treatment is not for everyone.

 Currently, three types of medications are parts of MAT programs.
 They include agonists, partial agonists, and antagonists.
 Opioid agonists such as Methadone activate the opioid receptors in the brain, reducing the effects of the high that occurs with opioid use.
 Partial agonists like buprenorphine relieve the cravings for heroin without producing the high or side effects of other opioid drugs.
 Naltrexone is an opioid agonist, which means it blocks the action of opioids.8